 Students who are placed on a performance improvement plan will receive a written contract which details the behaviors that must be demonstrated to meet the terms of plan.
 PIP will remain in the student's academic file until graduation.
-Students who are placed on performance improvement plans during, or at the end of, one clinical course have up to 6 weeks to meet the terms of the plan.
-The 6 weeks may necessitate the plan continuing into the duration of the subsequent clinical course to meet the terms of the agreement.
-Failure to meet the terms by midterms as specified time in the contract in that subsequent clinical course will result in a clinical failure for that course.
+Students who are placed on performance improvement plans during, clinical course have up to 6 weeks to meet the terms of the plan.
+The 6 weeks may necessitate the plan continuing into the the subsequent clinical course to meet the terms of the agreement.
+Failure to meet the terms by specified time in the contract will result in a clinical failure for that course.